 So, I've been thinking about ways to make BAB more of a meaningful feature of a character.
 After all, spellcasting classes trade it for magic

 .
 (A 17th-level wizard can cast Wish (or Time Stop, or Power Word Kill), has 4 bonus feats, a BAB of +8, and can make two attacks in a full-attack action.
 A 17th-level fighter has 9 fighter bonus feats, a +17 BAB, and can make four attacks with a full-attack action (seven with the TWF feat tree).
 The power level is clearly not equivalent.)
-One BAB-based concept I'm thinking of incorporating is "the edge", as described in post #7
+One BAB-based concept I'm thinking of incorporating is "the edge", as described in post #7 of this thread

 on the Wizards boards.
 It represents the relatively greater skill of an opponent who's put more time & effort into martial training.